 The MPH in Public Health Genetics curriculum is designed to give students a strong knowledge base in Human Genetics with a broad understanding of the field of public health.
 Through the coursework, students are immersed in current topics in human genetics, public health, and the ethical, legal and social issues important to the field of public health genetics.
 The curriculum, practicum experience, and public health essay focus on the development of skills that are desirable to employers after graduation including critical thinking, scientific writing, and statistical analysis.

-A minimum of 47 credits is required for the M.P.H.
-This total is made up of school core courses, a core of required courses in the department of Human Genetics, and electives relevant to the student’s program goals.
+A minimum of 47 credits is required for the MPH.
+This total is made up of public health core courses, a core of required courses in the Department of Human Genetics, and electives relevant to the student’s program goals.
 The entire program can be completed in 1 1/2 years, although most students prefer to spread it out over two years.
 There is also the option to complete the program on a part-time basis.

 The MPH in Public Health Genetics course schedule can be customized to meet individual student goals, interests, and circumstances.
 Examples of courses offered through other departments that may help a student specialize their studies can be found in the general list of suggestions for elective courses

 .
 The following represents one example of a course schedule for completing the program in two years.